xelinorg/jsba/README.md

 ```

 There are some things that would be nice to be done in order to better the project
-- add some unit testing
+- refactor nested functionality and add some unit testing
 - wire out some more configuration to environment variables and use something like dotenv
 - consolidate strings used around the codebase for messages or configuration
 - give more options for the docker images like dump and restore of the database or create a test container to run the scripts inside the test directory